-Well over one half of our reserves are in the form of coal and lignite which together account for an even larger share of resources.
+Well over one half of the world’s non-renewable energy reserves are in the form of coal and lignite which together account for an even larger share of resources.
 Renewable energy is abundant and – in the case of wind, solar and geothermal – practically inexhaustible, although much harder to quantify as a resource since converting it into useful energy can be inefficient and expensive.

 We are not about to run out of energy: the world has sufficient energy reserves of all types for the next 80 years and resources to last over one thousand years.